 There’s no right price for the wrong product.
 Saving money is always appealing, but not if it increases risk.
 Ensure the specified product is provided in the timeframe required.
 Know how questions will be handled and who is seeing the job through to completion.
 Once those assurances are in place, the best price for the right product can be sought.
 Also, ensure the price quoted is the real price.
 Watch for hidden fees such as those tied to shipping, expediting, or remaking molds.

-The right molder may not be the cheapest option, but rather one who will quote the best possible price for ensuring the parts are fabricated correctly and within the right timeframe.
-Beware lowball quotes and hidden fees.
-Further, consider cutting out the middle man—a broker who farms a parts orders out and removes the medical device manufacturer from the selection process, possibly inflating costs.
+The right molder may not be the cheapest option, but rather one that will quote the best possible price for ensuring the parts are fabricated correctly and within the right timeframe.
+Beware of lowball quotes and hidden fees.
+Further, consider cutting out the middle man—a broker who farms a parts order out and removes the medical device manufacturer from the selection process, possibly inflating costs.
 Also, if a large number of parts are required, keep in mind that molds do wear out over time.
-Ensure there won’t be charges for repair or rebuild.
+Ensure there won’t be charged for repair or rebuild.

 The Bottom Line